-INFORMATION SYSTEMS POLICY
+3.13 INFORMATION SYSTEMS POLICY

-Because of the rapidly changing nature of the use of electronic information systems, this policy cannot lay down rules to cover every possible situation.
+Because of the rapidly changing nature of the use of electronic information systems, this policy cannot cover every possible situation.
 Instead, it expresses the Consortium's philosophy and sets forth general principles to be applied to the use of electronic information systems and other technical resources.
 Where appropriate, this policy will be modified with appropriate notice.